iamabhinav02/Coronavirus-Dashboard/README.md

 Creators - Group 27.

 This project is done using Streamlit package provided by Python.
+We have also used plotly library for visualisation purposes.

-To install streamlit,
+To install streamlit and plotly,
 ```
 pip install streamlit
+pip install plotly
 ```

 To run the file,